reddit/devvit/devvit-docs/docs/earn-money/reddit_developer_funds.md

 - Apps can only qualify once for each reward tier.
 - Don’t use spam, bots, or other forms of view manipulation, which may result in your disqualification from the program
 - The community comes first.
 Apps should only be installed where relevant, useful, or enriching
 - Up to three apps per developer can qualify for the funds program.
+If you want to qualify for a 4th+ app, please fill out this [exemption form](https://forms.gle/KwMg4PCEenrqsv87A).
 - Apps should be unique, original, and created by you.
   - A significant portion of the code and app UI should be original and follow our [rules](../devvit_rules.md)
   - Forked versions of apps must be significantly different in concept and function